Online Maximum Independent Set of Hyperrectangles: Unit Hypercubes

 \begin{proof} Note that a unit $d$-cube can be intersected by at most $2^d$ disjoint unit $d$-cubes.
 Let $A$ be the set of hypercubes in some optimal solution.
 Let $B$ be the set of hypercubes in the greedy solution.
 For each hypercube in $B \setminus A$, there are at most $2^d$ hypercubes in $A \setminus B$ that intersect it.
 By construction, every hypercube in $A \setminus B$ must intersect some hypercube in $B \setminus A$ (or it would be in $B$).
+Consequently, $A \setminus B$ can be partitioned into subsets of size at most $2^d$, each subset associated with a distinct hypercube in $B \setminus A$.
 Thus, we have the following.

 \end{proof}